ethereum/EIP-Bot/README.md

 #### 2. <ins>Make clean and clear error messages</ins>

 This bot has a single goal: catch simple mistakes automatically and save the editors time.
-So clear error messages that allow the PR author to change it themselves is very important.
+So clear error messages that allow the PR author to change it themselves are very important.

 #### 3. <ins>Avoid Abstraction</ins>